unparalleled-js/docs-1/features/activity-audit-log.md

 * Comprehensive log of changes made to account, connection, folder, recipe and package
 * Track nature of change (for example, recipe stopped), author, and timeline
 * Quickly navigate to specific change activity using filters

+Activity audit is available with Enterprise plan.
+It will be visible to users with `Admin` role and the owner of the account.
+Check the [Pricing and Plans page](https://www.workato.com/pricing?audience=general) or reach out to Workato sales representatives at +1 (844) 469-6752 to find out more.

 ## Viewing activity audit